Battle of Corinth (146 BC): Battle

-The Romans had posted some Italian auxiliaries as lookouts, but they were careless in their watch, possibly on account of hubris at the comparatively smaller Achaean army.
+The Romans had posted some Italian auxiliaries as lookouts, but they were careless in their watch, possibly on account of hubris at the smaller Achaean army.
 This allowed the Achaeans to make a successful night attack on the camp of the Roman advance guard, inflicting significant casualties and bolstering Achaean morale.
 Mummius then sallied out himself, routing the pursuers and driving them back to the Achaean camp.

 Encouraged by their early successes, the Achaeans offered battle the next day.
 In the ensuing battle, the infantry stood the charge of the legions, but the Achaean cavalry, heavily outnumbered, did not wait to receive the Roman cavalry charge and instead rapidly dispersed.
 The Achaean infantry, however, held the legions despite being outnumbered, until a picked force of 1,000 Roman infantry charged their flank and broke their lines completely, at which the routed Achaeans retreated in disorder within the city walls.
 Some Achaeans took refuge in Corinth but no defense was organized because Diaeus fled to Arcadia, where he committed suicide.

 Sack of Corinth

 Demoralized at their leader's flight, the surviving Achaean troops and most Corinthians fled the city, but the Romans, fearing an ambush, did not enter Corinth until three days after the battle.
 Once in Corinth, the Romans killed all men and enslaved the women and the children, after which the city was sacked and utterly destroyed by the victorious Roman army and saw all of her treasures and art plundered.
 According to Polybius, Mummius was unable to resist the pressure of those around him.
 Livy writes that Mummius did not appropriate any of the spoils for himself, and praises him for his integrity.
-The annihilation of Corinth, the same fate met by Carthage the same year, marked a severe departure from previous Roman policy in Greece.

 Polybius mentions the carelessness of Roman soldiers, who destroyed works of art or treated them like objects of entertainment.
 However, they did show respect to the statues of Philopoemen, both for his fame and as he was the first ally of Rome in Greece.
 Mummius was extremely ignorant in matters of art—when transporting priceless statues and paintings to Italy, he gave orders that the contractors should be warned that if they lost them, they would have to replace them by new ones.
-As in the Sack of Syracuse, the sack of Corinth saw the inflow of many Greek works of art into the Roman world, exposing it further to Greek culture and paving the way for the development of the Greco-Roman world.